With ClickUp's Github integration, users can associate Github commits, branches, and pull requests with ClickUp tasks. This allows users to:

 Automatically associating Github activity in ClickUp

-ClickUp will automatically pick up any new activity and associate it with tasks.
+ClickUp will automatically pick up new activity and associate it with tasks.
 To enable this, you must:

 Manually associating Github Activity